or

 If req.bataudit is not set, identifier defaults to 'anonymous'.

-Capturing request bodies
+Capturing request & response bodies

 app.use(createExpressMiddleware({